 2.11-A If for any reason a driver must report late or be absent, he/she must call in to their immediate Supervisor at least two (2) hours before he/she is scheduled to begin work.
-If contact cannot be made with the immediate supervisor, please contact the other Program Supervisor-Operations. at the designated number given by the Program Administrator for Operations Program Supervisor.
+If contact cannot be made with the immediate supervisor, please contact the opening dispatcher other Program Supervisor-Operations. at the designated number given by the Program Administrator for Operations Program Supervisor.

-2.11-B If for any reason a dispatcher or customer service representative must report late or be absent, he/she must call in at least two (2) hours before he/she is scheduled to begin work.
-If contact cannot be made with the immediate supervisor, please contact Program Supervisor-Operations for the Urban System.
+2.11-B If for any reason a dispatcher or customer service representative must report late or be absent, he/she must call in at least two (2) hours before he/she is scheduled to begin work to immediate supervisor.
+If contact cannot be made with the immediate supervisor, please contact the opening dispatcher Program Supervisor-Operations for the Urban System.